splunk/public-o11y-docs/infrastructure/metric-pipeline/metric-pipeline-intro.rst

 * Aggregation rules let you roll up your selected metric data into new metric time series (MTSs) that take up less storage and increase computational performance.
 To learn more, see :ref:`aggregation`.
 * Data dropping rules let you discard any metrics you don't want to retain for monitoring.
 To learn more, see :ref:`data-dropping`.

+By aggregating combinations of dimensions that provide useful insights while dropping a large amount of the unaggregated raw data, you can significantly reduce your organization's data footprint.

 .. _aggregation:

 Aggregation rules